 Ashwagandha is a herb native to India, Africa, and the Middle East.
 It goes by several names, including Indian Winter Cherry and Indian Ginseng.

-Traditional Indian healing is the process of balancing body health through nutrition, exercise, or mindfulness practices that promote balance between the mind, spirit, and environment using Ayurvedic supplements such as Ashwagandha derived from plants.
+Traditional Indian healing is the process of balancing body health through nutrition, exercise, or mindfulness practices that promote balance between the mind, spirit, and environment using Ayurvedic supplements such as Ashwagandha extract derived from plants.
+Ashwagandha extract, especially when standardized, is commonly used in clinical research to evaluate its adaptogenic effects, with studies often focusing on its dosage and benefits for stress and anxiety relief.

 What is Magnesium?